Visiting Wat Pho and the Reclining Buddha (2024)

 When to visit Wat Pho

-Wat Pho open times vary, but generally, the temple is open from 8 am to 5 pm with the complex staying open until later.
+Wat Pho has various opening times, but generally, the temple is open from 8 am to 5 pm with the complex staying open until later.
 The best times to arrive are early or late – arrive before 10 am to beat the tour buses or head here around 4 pm to see the reclining Buddha without too many tourists around.

-Obviously, weekdays are quieter than the weekends but check national holidays in Thailand but also national holidays in nearby countries – during Chinese New Year, for example, the temple gets very busy.
+Weekdays are quieter than the weekends but check national holidays in Thailand as well as the national holidays in nearby countries – during Chinese New Year, for example, the temple gets very busy.

 Avoid midday – the temple does offer some shade and is fairly cool compared to a visit to the Grand Palace but it is still worth avoiding the midday sun.

 If you have the luxury to choose which month to visit, I would recommend the cool season; October to the start of December and the month of February (check holidays as well).
-April and May the temperature rises in Bangkok whilst June – September is rainy season so expect storms in the late afternoons.
+In April and May the temperature rises in Bangkok whilst June – September is the rainy season so expect storms in the late afternoons when visiting Wat Pho.

 Visiting Wat Pho